gessicacss/Shortly-API/README.md

 ## How to run

-To run this project, you'll have to install PostgreSQL and create a table to acess the database.
+To run this, you'll have to install PostgreSQL and create a table to acess the database.

 1. Clone this repository
 2. Install the dependencies